Installation

 cd ~/StratosphereLinuxIPS

-docker build --no-cache -t slips -f docker/Dockerfile .
+docker build --target amd --no-cache -t slips -f docker/Dockerfile .

 docker run -it --rm --net=host slips